phoenixwilliams/MultiTaskLibrary/readme.md

 ## Library Outline:

-### This repositry is built and maintained as part of my PhD for educational purposes.
+### This repository is built and maintained as part of my PhD for educational purposes.
 The aim of this library is to implement algorithms that can be used easily by those without a high level of knowledge in this area and simply want to optimize functions.

 <br>